Edgenesis/shifu.dev/docs/guides/install-shifu-dev.md

 ---
-title: Installation Testing
+title: Local Installation
 sidebar_position: 1
 ---

-# Installation Testing
+# Local Installation
 ***Shifu*** can be deployed directly to a K8s cluster in a production environment.

 ***Shifu*** is very easy to deploy in production, but for testing you need to debug on the access device first.
 And then you can install ***Shifu*** locally and create clusters.
 Some tools like kind can help you create such clusters on your computer.